Advanced Engineering Design MSc

-This programme is aimed at high calibre and ambitious Mechanical Engineering graduates who wish to gain expertise in systematically developing complex, multidisciplinary engineering design.
+This course is aimed at high calibre and ambitious Engineering graduates who wish to gain expertise in systematically developing complex, multidisciplinary engineering design.
 You will learn how to design products requiring embedded intelligence and comprehensive engineering analysis and how to use six CAE software packages.

 New optional modules available for MSc Programmes

 The Advanced Manufacturing and Enterprise Engineering (AMEE) Subject Area is pleased to announce that following a recent comprehensive review of the modules on offer for the various MSc programmes, a more versatile scheme of studies for all its MSc programmes is to be introduced.
 The new scheme will not only allow students greater flexibility within the programmes but has been designed to enhance the industrial relevance and employment prospects of students graduating from the programmes.